Egyptian eInvoicing & eReceipt

 - System integration provides set of APIs defined in this SDK that can be called by taxpayers

-- Notifications can be configured to call back taxpayer ERP systems to notify about various events
+- Notifications can be configured to call back taxpayer ERP and POS systems to notify about various events

 Additional pre-requisite element of interaction is digital taxpayer profile (taxpayer identity) that needs to be defined and configured to allow system access to the APIs mentioned above.
 It is part of the taxpayer identity management module of the solution that also is exposed to taxpayer representatives through Web UI.
 High level architecture of the solution showing internal modules including the identity management module is shown in figure below.
 Figure also shows the developer resources modules and this is SDK is one of them.